Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 For instance, our Decontamination and Biohazard Cleaning Course takes place in person and offers specialist in-depth training from experienced instructors.

-This forensic cleaning course covers a wide range of topics including trauma cleaning, pest control supplies, and how to clean up crime scenes using professional cleaning materials.
+This forensic cleaning course covers a wide range of topics, including professional trauma cleaning, pest control supplies, and how to clean up crime scenes using professional cleaning materials.

 Biohazard Cleaning Training